pf1219/Sqaures-Journey/README.md

-# Sqaure-s-Journey
+# Square's Journey

-Puzzle game made by me, with pygame.
+Puzzle game made with pygame.
+Which contains 2 worlds with distinct mechanics, 30 stages.